istio/istio.io/content/docs/examples/endpoints/index.md

 Otherwise, ESP will not be able to access Google cloud service control.

 1. After this, you will find access to `ENDPOINTS_IP` no longer works because the Istio proxy only accepts secure mesh connections.
-Accessing through Istio ingress should continue to work since the ingress proxy initiates mTLS connections within the mesh.
+Accessing through Istio ingress should continue to work since the ingress proxy initiates mutual TLS connections within the mesh.

 1. To secure the access at the ingress, follow the [instructions](/docs/tasks/traffic-management/ingress/secure-ingress-mount/).